 Getting back to the point, I buy most of my copper and silver wire at Rio Grande.
 I purchase copper wire in bulk in one-pound spools.
 Because I make silver jewelry less frequently, I buy silver wire by the ounce.
 Rio’s prices are based on the current metals market, which means that their prices fluctuate quite a bit.
 It also means that their prices are pretty competitive.
 If you pay attention to the market (and you should if you’re selling jewelry for profit) you can sort of plan your wire purchases around downward market trends to maximize your profit margin.

-When I can’t find what I’m looking for at Rio Grande, the second place I look for wire is Metalliferous.
+When I can’t find what I’m looking for at either Rio Grande or Creating Unkamen, the next place I look for wire is Parawire.
 They also sell copper wire on one-pound spools (and silver wire by the ounce), and they have a very good selection of wire gauges.
 Metalliferous sometimes beats Rio Grande on price, too, so be sure to shop and compare if you’re planning a big purchase!

 The plated base metal chains that you can find at your local bead or craft store will work fine if you’re making jewelry just for fun, but if you’re making jewelry for sale, this is definitely not the place to skimp on quality (I learned this lesson the hard way).
 Look for chains with soldered links, which dramatically improves the strength of the chain.
 And to whatever extent possible, try to match the metal of your chain to that of the wirework you plan to hang on the chain.

-TIP: Look for chains with soldered links, which dramatically improves the strength of the chain.
+Look for chains with soldered links, which dramatically improve the strength of the chain.
+The chains that you’ll find in big box craft stores rarely have soldered links.
+So, they break easily.

 Solid copper chain is rare, though I have managed to find some through the years (I buy it in bulk whenever I do run across it).
 It’s more likely that you’ll have to settle for a plated copper chain.
 Just make sure it has soldered links and a bright, uncoated finish which will take patina as well as solid copper.
 Sterling silver chain is readily available on the market.
 Just make sure you choose one that will enhance your silver wirework and not detract from it.